-The 2017 Chico Concours d’Elegance promises to be a full day of music, refreshments, entertainment and, of course, beautiful automobiles.
-The festivities start at 10:00 AM on Sunday 10 September in the park-like atmosphere of Butte Creek Country Club in Chico, California.
-We hope that you will choose to attend as either a participant or spectator.
+The Chico Concours d’Elegance is Butte County California’s premier annual car show.
+Held every year since 1979 — with the exception of 2020 — the Chico Concours features a full day of music, friendship, entertainment, and beautiful automobiles in the park-like atmosphere of Butte Creek Country Club.
+We sincerely hope that you will choose to attend as either a participant or spectator.